Slye3D/esy-language/docs/03-CLI/02-config.md

 ## lrem
 Usage: `esy config lrem <key> <values..>`

-It's completely like `lpush` command but it removes a value from a list.
+It's completely like the `lpush` command but it removes a value from a list.
 > Read `lpush` section to find more about this command